iarna/babel-autonode/README.md

 publish` then `babel-autonode` will be called to refresh your compiles.
 Don't worry though, it should be _very_ fast if nothing has changed.

-If you want to manually do a build, run `npm
+If you want to manually do a build, run `npm run transpile`.

 ### babel-autonode